Prevent Kidney Disease

 Learn more to reduce your risk of kidney disease and take the pledge to #preventkidneydisease.

 Recent studies indicate that 26 million American adults suffer from chronic kidney disease (CKD) and that the number is likely to rise unless Americans get serious about prevention.
-Primary risks include: diabetes; heart disease; high blood pressure; a family history of kidney disease; and age 60-plus.
+Primary risks include: diabetes; heart disease; high blood pressure; a family history of kidney failure; and age 60-plus.
 Secondary risks include: obesity; autoimmune diseases; urinary tract infections and systemic infections.

 Exercising regularly and controlling weight are just two of the ten ways keep your kidneys healthy.